rss logo

 Network Configuration

-• Create the /etc/network/interfaces.d/wg0 file:
+• Create the /etc/network/interfaces.d/wg0 file with the following content:

 auto wg0